• Facebook

 You may look as though you don’t have a care in the world, but deep down inside, you may feel like a fraud just waiting for someone to find you out.

-In this way, you carry Mom’s impossible dilemma: you are either worthless or spectacular.
-Which, more often than not, leaves you feeling worthless and very unspectacular.
+In this way, you carry your narcissistic mother’s impossible dilemma: you are either worthless or spectacular.
+More often than not, leaves you feeling worthless and unspectacular.

 Thinking you are at fault and responsible for your mother’s happiness –

-You keep falling for it—because of the unconscious pull to take care of Mom and make sure she’s okay.
+You keep falling for it—because of the unconscious pull to take care of Mom and ensure she’s okay.

-Unconsciously, you think if you can just become whatever she wants you to be, you will finally be Good Enough.
+Unconsciously, you think you will finally be Good Enough if you can just become whatever she wants you to be.
 But you can’t.
 So, the doing-over never ends.

 “Looking back, mom never let me have my own life.
 She tried to take over every aspect of my life…for all of my life.
 Although I had no way of understanding why at the time, any independence on my part was taken as a rejection of her.
 I never wanted to hurt her; I just wanted to live my own life.”

-Like most clients on my psychotherapy couch, Susan couldn’t understand as a child that her mother was operating out of deep insecurity.
-No child can.
+Like most clients on my psychotherapy couch, Susan couldn’t understand (as a child) that her mother was operating out of deep insecurity.

 Most vulnerable is her empathetic, attuned daughter, trapped in the role of the good daughter.
-Her life is quietly appropriated as she tries to make her mother happy.
+Her life is quietly appropriated as she tries to make her narcissistic mother happy.
+She doesn’t know she has a choice.

-Your mother’s Narcissism probably started in very early childhood, where, for whatever reason, she didn’t get the quality love and care she needed to get off to a good emotional start.
+Your mother’s narcissism probably started in early childhood when she didn’t get the quality love and care she needed to get off to a good emotional start.

-Just as you needed to see the delight in your mother’s eyes when you were a baby, she needed to see it in her mother’s eyes.
-The experience of bringing joy to our caregivers is the origin of what psychologists call narcissistic supplies.
+Just as you needed to see the delight in your mother’s eyes when you were a baby, she needed the same.
+Bringing joy to our caregivers is the origin of what psychologists call narcissistic supplies.

 So, she spends a lifetime trying to convince both herself and everyone around her that she is, indeed, worth something.

 For some mothers, these efforts to look perfect or important are grandiose and overt.
-However, a covert Narcissistic mother keeps her quest to look perfect, more subtle, and hidden.
-Disguising her need to be special by micromanaging her daughter’s every move, this covert narcissism looks on the outside as if she is sacrificing for her children.
-But in reality, she’s transferring her need to be special to her child.
+However, a covert Narcissistic mother keeps her quest to look perfect more subtle and hidden.
+Disguising her need to be special by micromanaging her daughter’s every move, this covert Narcissism looks on the outside as if she is sacrificing for her children.
+In reality, she’s transferring her need to be special to her child.

 Depending on the level of Narcissism, Mom may or may not be able to change.
 Two variables tell the tale- pervasiveness and persistence.

-Persistent– Mom’s who rarely show empathy, consideration of others, even a willingness to play fair in some aspect of their life and lie freely and without remorse is less likely to change.
+Persistent– Moms who rarely show empathy, consideration of others, and even a willingness to play fair in some aspect of their life and lie freely and without remorse is less likely to change.

 Ironically the very defenses that she feels protect her doom her from allowing her to feel the vulnerability necessary to create and maintain intimate relationships.

-In summary – to answer your question “Is my mother a Narcissist,” there are several factors to consider.
+In summary – to answer your question, “Is my Mom a Narcissist?” there are several factors to consider.

 1. Does she need to look perfect and be superior to others?
 Does she show little remorse for breaking the rules and no genuine empathy for others?
 Is she always right and never genuinely sorry?
 Depending on how severe and persistent, you can be certain Narcissism is at play here.